helenawsu/blog/src/data/blog/cv-proj4.md

 # 3D Neural Radiance Field

-Our training dataset contain a list of images and their corresponding camera-to-world (c2w) transformation matrices.
-We need to transform pixel data, screen coordinate $(u, v)$ and color, to ray origin and ray direction.
-Ray origin is the world coordinate of camera of each image, which is c2w matrices with homogenous dimension dropped.
-Ray direction is the normalized (pixel_world_coordinate - camera_world_coordinate) vector.
-We then batch pairs of ray origin and ray direction into the model.
-The model's architecture is as follows.
+Our training dataset consists of images and their corresponding camera-to-world (c2w) transformation matrices.
+To train the model, we convert each pixel—defined by its screen coordinates $(u,v)$ and color—into a ray origin and a ray direction.

+The ray origin is simply the camera position in world coordinates, obtained from the c2w matrix (after removing the homogeneous coordinate).
+The ray direction is computed by transforming the pixel into world coordinates and taking the normalized vector from the camera origin to this 3D point.

+These ray origins and directions are then batched and fed into the model.
+The model architecture is shown below.

 <div style="display: flex; gap: 1rem; justify-content: center;">